ryangerardwilson/datasling/README.md

     datasling --historic
     datasling --historic q.sql

-### 3.2 Utilities in the Interactive Shell
+### 3.4 Utilities in the Interactive Shell

-After running your queries, DataSling opens an interactive shell where you can use these utilities:
+After running your queries, datasling opens an interactive shell where you can use these utilities:

     # Open the specified DataFrame in LibreOffice Calc.
     open(df_name)